asdf-format/asdf/docs/asdf/features.rst

 The fundamental data object in ASDF is the ``tree``, which is a nested combination of basic data structures: dictionaries, lists, strings and numbers.
+In Python, these types correspond to :class:`dict`, :class:`list`, :class:`str`, and :class:`int`, :class:`float`, and :class:`complex`,
+respectively.
 The top-level tree object behaves like a Python dictionary and supports arbitrary nesting of data structures.
 For simple examples of creating and reading trees, see :ref:`overview`.

-One of the key features of ASDF is its ability to serialize Numpy arrays.
+One of the key features of ASDF is its ability to serialize :mod:`numpy` arrays.
 This is discussed in detail in :ref:`array-data`.

 While the core ASDF package supports serialization of a basic data types and Numpy arrays, its true power comes from the ability to extend ASDF to support